Chromatic Numbers of Simplicial Manifolds: Abstract

+A particular class of $d$-complexes are triangulations of $d$-manifolds.
+As a consequence of the Map Color Theorem for surfaces \cite{Ringel1974}, the $2$-chromatic number of any fixed surface is finite.
+However, by combining results from the literature, we will see that $\chi_2$ for surfaces becomes arbitrarily large with growing genus.
+The proof for this is via Steiner triple systems and is non-constructive.
+In particular, up to now, no explicit triangulations of surfaces with high $\chi_2$ were known.

-The $2$-chromatic number of any fixed surface is finite.
-However, asymptotically the $2$-chromatic number of surfaces becomes arbitrarily large with growing genus (as we will see via Steiner triple systems).
-We show that orientable surfaces of genus at least~20 and non-orientable surfaces of genus at least 26 have a $2$-chromatic number of at least~$4$.
-Via a projective Steiner triple systems, we construct an explicit triangulation of a non-orientable surface, of genus $2542$ and with face vector $f=(127,8001,5334)$, that has $2$-chromatic number~$5$ or $6$.
+We show that orientable surfaces of genus at least~$20$ and non-orientable surfaces of genus at least $26$ have a $2$-chromatic number of at least~$4$.
+Via a projective Steiner triple systems, we construct an explicit triangulation of a non-orientable surface of genus $2542$ and with face vector $f=(127,8001,5334)$ that has $2$-chromatic number~$5$ or~$6$.
 We also give orientable examples with $2$-chromatic numbers $5$ and $6$.

-For $3$-dimensional manifolds, an iterated moment curve construction can be used to produce triangulations with arbitrarily large $2$-chromatic number \cite{bing83,HeisePanagiotouPikhurkoTaraz2014}, but of tremendous size.
-Via a topological version of the geometric construction of \cite{HeisePanagiotouPikhurkoTaraz2014}, we exhibit the first concrete triangulation of the $3$-dimension sphere $S^3$, with face vector $f=(167,1579,2824,1412)$, that has $2$-chromatic number~$5$.
+For $3$-dimensional manifolds, an iterated moment curve construction \cite{HeisePanagiotouPikhurkoTaraz2014} along with embedding results \cite{bing83} can be used to produce triangulations with arbitrarily large $2$-chromatic number, but of tremendous size.
+Via a topological version of the geometric construction of \cite{HeisePanagiotouPikhurkoTaraz2014}, we obtain a rather small triangulation of the $3$-dimensional sphere $S^3$ with face vector $f=(167,1579,2824,1412)$ and $2$-chromatic number~$5$.